QEDK/configparser-rs/README.md

   let innermap = map["topsecret"].clone();
   // Remember that all indexes are stored in lowercase!

+  // You can easily write the currently stored configuration to a file like: config.write("output.ini");

   // If you want to simply mutate the stored hashmap, you can use get_mut_map() let map = config.get_mut_map();
   // You can then use normal HashMap functions on this map at your convenience.
+  // Remember that functions which rely on standard formatting might stop working
+  // if it's mutated differently.

   Ok(())
 }
 ```
-The `Ini` struct is the way to go forward and will soon have more features, such as reading from a string, insertion, deletion, index access
-as well as support for comments.
+The `Ini` struct offers great support for type conversion and type setting safely, as well as map accesses.
+See the API for more verbose documentation.

 ## License